The Fundamentals of Search Engine Friendly Design & Development

 Make it as brief as possible

-Start with the most important Keywords
+Start with the most important keywords

 Always include your brand

 It is very important to add your brand name to your content.
 It is even recommended that you add your brand name to the end of your title tag or your homepage at least.
-The more people get familiar with your brand, the higher the click-through rate on your content.
+The more people that get familiar with your brand, the higher the click-through rate on your content.

 Ensure clarity, legibility and emotionally appealing.